ComradDoge/DogeEU4/README.md

 - Frequent Elections reform no longer gives bonus stat to ruler.
 - Nobility Estate Republican tradition tiering is 1/0.5/-1 > 0.5/0.25/-0.5 now.
 - Some T5 Military Organization mercenary-related reforms were tweaked or removed.
+- Added option to remove the colonized greenland province in the Native removal decision.

 # TODO